Why Flying Lessons

 When we retired, we got the chance to combine our love of the outdoors and camping with our fascination for birding.
 We started traveling, first in a small Casita trailer, and then in the Airstream you see in the background.
 This lets us stay out for long stretches when the birding is good.
 And even when it isn’t, you might find us sitting by the campfire with books and a glass of wine.
 Quite often, a banjo is involved.

 It might be our years in journalism that push us to look for the broader story and that got us thinking about the layers of lessons we’ve encountered over the past few years.
+Eventually, that led us to our book on conservation, “A Wing and a Prayer: The Race to save our Vanishing Birds” published in April by Simon & Schuster.

 We hope our stories, questions and discoveries will be of interest to you as well.
 We’d love to hear your thoughts and observations about learning from the birds.
-There’s a message form below to send us your thoughts — or please leave comments on any of the posts and pages.

 Thank you for spending time with Flying Lessons.us.